predkambrij/eyeMon/README.md

 eyeMon
 ======
 This is very experimental.
 If you're looking for something that just works, try [blinkingmatters](https://www.blinkingmatters.com/download) although it's not open source and it's available only for Windows and MacOS.
+It works through Wine on Linux also.

 # Description